Solar power in Florida

 Solar power in Florida has been increasing, as the cost of solar power systems using photovoltaics (PV) has decreased in recent years.

 Florida has low electricity costs compared with other states, which makes individual solar investment less attractive.

-Florida ranks ninth nationally in solar resource strength according to the National Renewable Energy Laboratory and tenth in solar generation by the Solar Energy Industries Association.
+Florida ranks ninth nationally in solar resource strength, according to the National Renewable Energy Laboratory and tenth in solar generation, according to the Solar Energy Industries Association.